shuklabhay/stereo-sample-gan/paper/main.md

 ## Abstract

-Samples are an integral part of digital audio production and a foundational element of almost every song and drumset.
-Every composer, producer, and sound designer has countless samples prepared to use on command, from every types of percussion to synthesizer noises to effects and atmospheres.
-Having a large sample library means more chances for inspiration, but at the same time it creates a bigger problem.
-Sample selection.

-Moreso with drums, choosing the right sample is something that can make or break a song, yet this process is made harder and harder
+/ write this

 ## Introduction

-Even though kick drums are usually simple sounds, finding the correct kick drum sample is always a rough process in audio production.
-This project takes a generational approach to sample searching,

-work attempts to generate kick drums because these drum by nature are by simple sounds with the potential to have some, but not an infinite amount of possible variance.
-Other considerations were snare drums, full drum loops, and synth one shots.
+[remove background about production??]
+Audio samples are an integral part of digital audio production.
+Every composer, producer, and sound designer has their own collection countless samples prepared to use on command, from every type of percussion to unique synthesizers and instruments to vast effects and atmospheres.
+Having a larger sample library means larger sources of inspiration, but at the same time it creates a larger problem, determing which samples are high quality and which are not.

-Since their introduction, CNN based Generative Adversarial Networks (DCGANs) have vastly increased the capabilites of machine learning models, allowing high-fidelity synthetic image generation [1].
-Despite these capabilities, audio generation is a more complicated problem for DCGANs, as a model must capture and replicate sophisticated temporal relationships and spectral characteristcs.
-To make this task easier, audio generation models often reduce the sophistication of data, reducing multi-channel signals into one and downsampling, leading to a loss of audio quality.
+Moreso with drums, choosing the right sample is something that can make or break a song, yet this process is made harder as the artist's sample collection grows.
+This project aims to try to mitigate this issue by way of generating drum impulses, specifically kick drums.
+Available audio generation models often modify the sophistication of data, reducing multi-channel signals into one and downsampling, leading to a loss of audio quality.
 This work attempts to create a Deep Convolutional Generative Network that can generate high quality, multi channel kick drum audio representations.

+Established audio generation models commonly take advantage of time-series optimized architectures (transformers, recurrent architectures, and HMMs [cite for each type, audio gen model w/ architectures]), but using these architecutres aren't the only way to generate audio.
+Since their introduction, CNN based Generative Adversarial Networks (DCGANs) have vastly increased the capabilites of machine learning models, allowing high-fidelity synthetic image generation [1], and other work like SpecGAN[2] show that a simple DCGAN approach can be used to generate audio, even though this work doesn't fully represent the capabilities of a DCGAN, especially not for drum generation [make this sound better].

+Audio generation requires capturing and replicating sophisticated temporal relationships and spectral characteristcs, something convolution is really good at doing for images.
+This project proposes a more modern approach

+while this doesnt seek to geenrate audio indisginguisable from reality (likelty not possible with dcgan) it attemps to take a another leap using deep convolution to generate stereo signals without minimal quality sacrafices in training data.

+very limited published research on audio generation convulving approach, this aims to prove dcgan's power w/ audio generation

 ## Data Manipulation